ONLYOFFICE/document-server-integration/Readme.md

 These examples show the way to integrate [ONLYOFFICE Document Server][2] into your own website or application using one of the programming languages.
 The package contains examples written in .Net (C# MVC), .Net (C#), Java, Node.js, PHP and Ruby.

-You should change `http://documentserver` to your server address in those files:
+You should change `http://documentserver` to your server address in these files:
 * .Net (C# MVC) - `web/documentserver-example/csharp-mvc/web.appsettings.config`
 * .Net (C#) - `web/documentserver-example/csharp/settings.config`
 * Java - `web/documentserver-example/java/src/main/resources/settings.properties`